Dedicated to deliver innovative, disease modifying therapies for patients with mitochondrial dysfunction

 The voices of patients are reflected in every step of our journey and inspire our devotion to the cause.

-Mitochondrial Augmentation Therapy (MAT) is now being evaluated in a clinical trial for Pearson Syndrome: an ultra-rare mitochondrial disease characterized by sideroblastic anemia and exocrine pancreas dysfunction.
+Mitochondrial Augmentation Technology (MAT) was evaluated in a clinical trial for Pearson Syndrome: an ultra-rare mitochondrial disease characterized by sideroblastic anemia and exocrine pancreas dysfunction.
 Other clinical features are failure to thrive, pancreatic fibrosis with insulin-dependent diabetes and exocrine pancreatic deficiency, muscle and neurologic impairment, and, frequently, early death.

 Patients’ advocacy organizations are dedicated to support patients, families and caregivers throughout their life journey from diagnosis to living daily with mitochondrial diseases by providing tools and knowledge, creating supportive communities that feels like home to many.